OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/micronaut-sensors/README.md

 ```

 ## Configuration
-Your service might need some custom configuration.
-This is well documented [here](https://guides.micronaut.io/micronaut-configuration/guide/index.html).
+In case your service needs some custom configuration, this step is well documented [here](https://guides.micronaut.io/micronaut-configuration/guide/index.html).

 Here we want to provide the physical number of
 the GPIO pins the `ADC` is connected on, `MISO`, `MOSI`, `CLOCK` and `CHIP-SELECT` for the `SPI` interface, `Channel` for the analog data input.